padamson/padamson.github.io/about.md

 title: About
 permalink: /about/
 ---
-{% comment %}
-	# Exploring the intersection of engineering and data analytics
-{% endcomment %}

 On these pages, I will provide background on my GitHub repositories and things I've learned along the way.
 For example: